marcus-deans/Chess-Game/doc/DESIGN.md

 Customization of user highlight options, cell visuals, and piece images was also desired and was generally implemented.

+Board: We wanted to make it very easy for the user to add new variations to the GameBoard itself.
+Therefore, the different variations of the GameBoard, like the spot type and the edge policy, were abstracted out and made into a hierarchy that can be called using reflection.
+In order to add a new feature to these, they just need to be defined in the package for the spotAction or the edgePolicy.

 ## High-level Design

 > describe the high-level design of your project, focusing on the purpose and interaction of the core classes